RobotGarden/github-intro/forking.md

 1. Go to the original repository in GitHub and copy the clone URL.
 1. In SourceTree, add a new remote called "upstream" using the original repository clone URL.
+1. Fetch changes from all remotes.
+1. Right-click on the master branch, and select Track Remote Branch > upstream/master, and click OK when asked to confirm.

+We won't bother keeping origin/master up-to-date with upstream/master.
+You can, if you like, just by pushing changes from the local master to origin/master.
+But we're not going to do any changes in the master branch, so we can let origin/master languish.

+## Making the Local Master Match upstream/master

+Periodically you will have to update your local master to match upstream/master.
+Do that as follows:

+1. Fetch changes from all remotes.
+2. Switch to the master branch.
+3. Click the Pull button and pull from origin/master.
+Since you are not making any direct changes to the local master, this should not produce any conflicts.

 ## Getting Ready to Do Work on a Feature

-1. Fetch all changes from all remotes.
-2. Switch to the master branch.
-3. Pull any changes from upstream/master to the local master so that it matches the tip of upstream/master.
-4. If origin/master is now behind the local master, push to origin/master.
-At this point the local master, origin/master, and upstream/master should match.
+1. Make sure your local master matches upstream/master, as described above.
 5. Create a branch for the new feature.

 ## Working on a Feature